-The Directors are responsible for preparing financial statements for each financial year which gives a true and fair view of the state of affairs of the company at the end of the financial year and of the profit or loss of the company for the year.
+The Directors are responsible for preparing financial statements for each financial year which gives a true and fair view of the state of affairs of the company at the end of the financial year.
 In preparing those financial statements, the directors are required to:

-- Select suitable accounting policies and then apply then consistently - Make judgments and estimates that are reasonable and prudent. - State whether the applicable accounting standards have been followed. - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that they will continue in business
+- Select suitable accounting policies and then apply then consistently - Make judgments and estimates that are reasonable and prudent. - State whether the applicable accounting standards have been followed. - Prepare the financial statements on the going concern basis unless it is Inappropriate to presume that they will continue in business